 One way to get a clear picture of your self-employment cash flow is to have a separate bank account(s) for your business.

 For instance, are some months busier than others?
-This kind of perspective could also help you plan for the year ahead.
+This could help you plan for the year ahead

 One way to get a clear picture of your self-employment cash flow is to have a separate bank account(s) for your business work.
 That way, your business income and expenses aren’t mixed in with your personal expenses.